 As an educator she has experience working in private language schools in Athens, teaching Spanish to both teenagers and adult students (2008-2015), as well as an Art teacher in a summer schools to children of different ages.

-She has been working in ACS Athens since 2015, and is currently teaching Spanish 2 and Art Design in the Middle School and Spanish 3 and Ib initio 1 in Academy.
+She has been working in ACS Athens since 2015, and is currently teaching Spanish 1 in the Middle School and in Academy.
+Ms. Perez was born in Burgos, Spain.

 Ms. Dimitra Psoma holds a Greek Language and Literature Bachelor’s Degree from the National University of Athens (Greece) majoring in Linguistics (2012), and a Master of Arts in Translation from the University of New Hampshire (USA) (2015).